-3.4 Stalled Gateway
+3.3 Stalled Gateway

 Parts of the Gateway might become inaccessible, e.g. stalled but the TCP connection is not closed or reset.
-In this case the auto deletion of orders and quotes may be delayed.
-We therefore recommend taking actions to ensure the status of the orders, see 3.3.5.
+In this case the auto deletion of non-persistent orders and quotes may be delayed.
+We therefore recommend taking actions to ensure the correct status of these orders as described in 3.3.5.